awakari/core/README.md

 ## 3.2.
 Cloud Subscriptions

-Cloud subscriptions service is required for the core system to function.
 Using cloud subscriptions requires mutual TLS authentication and encryption to secure the client subscriptions data.
 To access the cloud subscriptions it's necessary to have a client certificate.